 - why the investigator believes that he/she is uniquely qualified by virtue of expertise and experience to conduct the research

 - why the investigator believes the research cannot otherwise be conducted safely or effectively without his/her involvement

 - why the research must be conducted at UI as opposed to another institution

 - why the investigator's participation is necessary in the activities listed in question #3 above

-If the CIRC determines that a waiver of the University's policy on prohibition of remaining as an investigator is justified by compelling circumstances, the CIRC will recommend a management strategy to the Vice President for Research and Economic Development.
-If approved by the Vice President and signed by the investigator, a copy of the signed management plan will be forwarded to the applicable IRB to use in their deliberations on the project.
+If the CIRC determines that a waiver of the University's policy on prohibition of remaining as an investigator is justified by compelling circumstances, the CIRC will follow the usual management process.